ramyardaneshgar/ELK/README.md

-# THM-ELK
+# ELK
-Writeup for TryHackMe Adanced ELK Queries -  Install, configure, and integrate the ELK stack with Wazuh alerts and advanced KQL queries for comprehensive log analysis.
+Adanced ELK Queries -  Install, configure, and integrate the ELK stack with Wazuh alerts and advanced KQL queries for comprehensive log analysis.

 By Ramyar Daneshgar